Appendicectomy is an operation to remove your appendix.

 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-The operation usually takes 30 to 45 minutes, although this depends on the technique used.
+The operation usually takes 20 to 45 minutes, although this depends on the technique used.

 You will need to rest until the effects of the anaesthetic have passed.
-You may need pain relief to help with any discomfort as the anaesthetic wears off.
+You will also need pain relief to help with any discomfort as the anaesthetic wears off.

 If you had open surgery, you may have a catheter to drain urine from your bladder into a bag.
 You may also have fine tubes coming out of your wound.
 These drain fluid into another bag and are usually removed after a day or two.

 You will need to arrange for someone to drive you home.
-Try to have a friend or relative stay with you for the first 24 hours.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-These are the unwanted, but mostly temporary effects you may get after your procedure, for example feeling sick as a result of the general anaesthetic.
+These are the unwanted, but mostly temporary effects you may get after your procedure, for example, feeling sick as a result of the general anaesthetic.

-Side-effects of an appendicectomy can include:
+Side-effects of appendix removal can include: